 What does the cerebrum do?

-Additionally, the cerebrum is also in charge of processing sensory information.
+Moreover, the cerebrum is also in charge of processing sensory information.
 Without it, you wouldn’t be able to hear or see.

 What does the cerebellum do?

-Hanging down from the rear part of your brain is the cerebellum, which is primarily in charge of movement and coordination.
+The cerebellum is primarily in charge of movement and coordination.

 To understand exactly what this brain region does, here’s a simple examination that doctors perform simply called the finger-to-nose test.